Yao Shu

-Yao Shu (姚璹) (632–705), courtesy name Lingzhang (令璋), formally Count Cheng of Wuxing (吳興成伯), was a Chinese politician of the Tang and Wu Zetian's Zhou Dynasty, serving twice as chancellor during Wu Zetian's reign.
+Yao Shu (姚璹) (632 – 705), courtesy name Lingzhang (令璋), formally Count Cheng of Wuxing (吳興成伯), was a Chinese politician of the Tang and Wu Zetian's Zhou dynasty, and served twice as chancellor during Wu Zetian's reign.

 He is not to be confused with Yao Shu (姚樞) (1203–1280), a Confucian adviser to Kublai Khan.

 Background

 Yao Shu was born in 632, during the reign of Emperor Taizong.
-His grandfather was the historian Yao Silian, the lead author of the Book of Liang and Book of Chen, the official histories of Liang Dynasty and Chen Dynasty.
+His grandfather was the historian Yao Silian, the lead author of the Book of Liang and Book of Chen, the official histories of Liang dynasty and Chen dynasty.
 His father Yao Chuping (姚處平) served as a military census officer and died early.
 Yao Shu raised his brothers and sisters and was said to be kind to them.
 He was also said to be well-studied and good at rhetoric.

 During Emperor Gaozong's reign

 During the middle part of the Yonghui era of Emperor Taizong's son and successor Emperor Gaozong (650-656), Yao Shu passed the imperial examination and was made a secretary at the mansion of Emperor Gaozong's crown prince Li Hong.
 While serving there, he participated in a compilation work commissioned by Li Hong, the Yaoshan Yucai (瑤山玉彩), and after the work was completed, he was made Mishu Lang (秘書郎), a secretary at the Palace Library.
 During Emperor Gaozong's Tiaolu era (679-680), he was promoted to be Zhongshu Sheren (中書舍人), a mid-level official at the legislative bureau of government (中書省, Zhongshu Sheng) and created the Viscount of Wuxing.